-The commands are summarized in the following table:
+The complete calibration commands are summarized in the following table:

-CALx Complete Calibration Commands Description: Allows the user to Calibrate the IC.
-Usage: CAL Calibrates temperature, then voltage, and finally current.
-CALW Calibrates temperature, then voltage, and finally power.
+Complete Calibration Commands Description: Calibrates the IC.
+Usage: CAL <channel></channel> Calibrates temperature, then voltage, and finally current for the given channel.
+CAL1 = Calibrates channel 1 CAL2 = Calibrates channel 2 CAL3 = Calibrates channel 1 and 2 CALW <channel></channel> Calibrates temperature, then voltage, and finally power for the given channel.
+CALW1 = Calibrates channel 1 CALW2 = Calibrates channel 2 CALW3 = Calibrates channel 1 and 2

-6.5.2 Atomic Calibration Commands
+4.5.2 Atomic Calibration Commands

+The atomic calibration commands provide individual calibration of:

+- Voltage.

+- Current.

+- Phase.

+- Temperature.

+- Power.

-The atomic calibration commands provide individual calibration of voltage, current, temperature, watts and a sequence of these results in providing full calibration for the unit.
+A sequence of these commands results in full calibration of the unit.

-6.5.2.1 CLV Command
+4.5.2.1 CLV Command

-An example of an atomic calibration command would be to calibrate voltage with the CLV command.
-The CLV command calibrates voltage to the target value and tolerance and saves the coefficients to flash.
-The CLV command example is given below:
+The CLV atomic calibration command calibrates voltage to the target value and tolerance and saves the coefficients to flash.
+To calibrate the voltage, enter the CLV command: